allamaprabhuani/akantu2/doc/dev-doc/manual/contactmechanicsmodel.rst

 Thus, the resolution of contact problem in FEM requires two steps: finding the active set along the contacting interface and then imposing the contact constraints along the active set only.
-In the following section, we describe the contact detection strategies employed to find the active set.
+In the following section, we describe how to employ the contact detection strategies implemented within Akantu in order to find the active set and to compute contact forces.

 Using the Contact Mechanics Model